Website Manager

 Generally, the more advanced the Division of play, the higher the degree of commitment is expected.
 NSI encourages players to participate in other sports "out-of-season".
 See the multiple sport FAQ for recommendations on "in-season" sports participation.

-10U (grades 3 and 4) - 1-2 practices per week with 6 weekends of jamboree style 7 v 7 (plus goalie) games.
+10U (grades 3 and 4) - 2 practices per week with weekend games 7 v 7 (plus goalie) games.
 Largely educational and recreational.

 14U (grade 7 and 8) – 2 practices per week with games on the weekends.
 Educational, recreational, and more competitive.